 - Adding different features under the same path.

 - Modifying the default feature type for a given path, setting different values.

-- One branch has deleted a tree, while the other one has added or modified a feature under that tree.
+- One branch has deleted a tree while the other has a feature under that tree added or modified.

-- Both branches have modified a feature and at least one of them has changed its feature type, and the resulting feature types are not the same.
+- Both branches have a modified feature, at least one of them has changed its feature type, and the resulting feature types are not the same.

 - Adding the same feature at the same path.

 - Modifying the same attribute in a feature (including geometries), setting the same new value.

 - Setting the same new default feature type for a path.

 - Editing the same feature, but modifying different attributes.